Halt and Catch Fire (TV series): First season (2014)

 Despite her suspicions of Joe, Cameron begins an on-again, off-again relationship with him.
-Gordon's wife, Donna, an engineer at Texas Instruments (TI), is wary of her husband's involvement in the project after the failure of their PC, the Symphonic, years prior.
-Eventually she contributes to Cardiff Electric's project, first by giving Gordon her idea for a double-sided printed circuit board, and then by recovering lost data from Cameron's computer (a data loss event faked by Joe).
+Gordon's wife, Donna, is wary of his involvement in the project, but she eventually contributes to it, first by giving Gordon her idea for a double-sided printed circuit board, and then by recovering lost data from Cameron's computer (a data loss event faked by Joe).
 Gordon brokers a deal for discounted liquid crystal displays through his father-in-law's connection with a Japanese company.
 After finishing the BIOS, Cameron is promoted to head of the software engineering team and designs a user-friendly operating system (OS) intended to draw in the user.
-Joe's ex-lover Simon, an industrial designer, designs the case for the PC, which is named the "Cardiff Giant".
+Joe's ex-lover Simon, an industrial designer, designs the case for the PC.
 Initially hesitant about the project, Bosworth comes around but is denied further funding by Cardiff.
 With Cameron's help, Bosworth embezzles money to sustain the project but is arrested as the company office is raided by the FBI.
 Having smuggled out the Giant prototype, Gordon convinces the others to proceed with their plan to present at the COMDEX trade show.

-At COMDEX, the team are shocked to discover the "Slingshot", a copycat of the Giant, being presented by the Clarks' neighbor (a former Cardiff Electric employee) and Donna's former manager from TI.
+At COMDEX, the team are shocked to discover the "Slingshot", a copycat of the Giant, being presented by the Clarks' neighbor (a former Cardiff Electric employee) and Donna's former manager from Texas Instruments (TI).
 In order to undercut the Slingshot and make the Giant commercially viable, Gordon removes Cameron's OS and the supporting hardware.
 When Joe supports the decision, a heartbroken Cameron leaves him.
-Joe and Gordon present the downgraded Giant at COMDEX and secure their first order, but it's a hollow victory for the team.
+Joe and Gordon present the downgraded Giant at COMDEX and secure their first order, but it is a hollow victory for the team.
 After witnessing a demonstration of the Apple Macintosh at the conference, Joe becomes disillusioned with the Giant.
 Cameron quits Cardiff Electric and poaches most of the software engineers to form an online gaming startup company called Mutiny.
 After Donna leaves TI, she accepts an offer from Cameron to join Mutiny.
 The Cardiff Electric team celebrates the completion of the Giant, but Joe sets fire to the truck containing the first shipment and disappears, leaving Gordon to run the company.